Who can nominate?

 You do not have to be a legal representative of the company being nominated in order to nominate a project for an Ingenious Award.
 Typically there are two categories of people who fill out the nomination form – employees from the company that the project was completed for, and technology vendors who may have had a role in a project completed by another organization.
 However, anyone can nominate any project that falls within our criteria.

 The categories for the Ingenious Awards are all explained here.
-Please note that we have a new Small ICT Business category for 2015.
+Please note that we have a new Ingenious Spark category for 2017.